-The leather jacket has been a fashionable wardrobe staple for decades.
-Worn by men and women all over the world, the jacket shows no signs of ever being ‘out of fashion’ and is a safe option to reach for when wanting to look the part.
-Over the years, the fit has slightly adapted now that the leather jacket is no longer solely worn for function, but for fashion, too.
+Leather jackets have been a fashion staple in men’s wardrobes for decades.
+Worn all over the world, leather jackets show no signs of ever going ‘out of fashion’, making them a safe option to reach for.
+Over the years, the fit of leather jackets has slightly adapted now that leather jackets are no longer worn solely for function.

-The classic leather jacket has a slightly more relaxed shape than a bomber jacket and does not usually feature extra features such as buckles and belts like you may find on a biker jacket.
-The classic jacket is a good option for a more simple yet effective appearance.
+The classic leather jacket has a slightly more relaxed shape than a bomber jacket and does not usually include extra features such as buckles and belts like you may find on a biker jacket.
+A classic leather jacket is a good option for a more simple yet effective style.

 How should a leather jacket fit?

-Many men tend to opt for a size up when it comes to buying their leather jacket, but going for a jacket that’s too big can make your silhouette appear too boxy.
-Bear in mind that real leather will stretch slightly especially if it is worn consistently, so that gives you a little leeway if you feel like your jacket may be slightly too small.
+Going for a jacket that’s too big can make your silhouette appear too boxy, so choosing a more fitted leather look may be more to your style.
+Real leather will stretch slightly, especially if it is worn consistently, so that gives you a little leeway if you feel like your jacket may be slightly too small.

-Make sure your jacket fits quite snug on your shoulders, and through to your chest and waist.
-The sleeves should end just where your wrist bends, whilst sitting nicely where your belt loops are.
+When looking for a more fitted look, make sure your jacket fits quite snugly on your shoulders and across your chest, the sleeves should end just where your wrist bends, whilst sitting nicely where your belt loops are.

-It’s worth bearing in mind that your leather jacket should feel like a second skin.
+When fitting your leather jacket remember that it should fit like a second skin.

 Zipped up or down?